 Take time out for yourself.
 Relax.
 Go on a date night.
 Take a bubble bath.
 Ease up!

-Stress causes tension and tension cause back pain.
+Stress causes tension and tension causes back pain.
 Give yourself a break.

 Visit a Chiropractor